Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: General double copy

 We have verified that the double copy construction is consistent with physical requirements by considering all factorization channels.
-The factorization on ``physical" poles (as in the gauge form factors) is similar to the known amplitude cases, and the main concern here is about the new ``spurious''-type poles.
-Below we show that these poles become physical propagators on which ${\cal G}_n$ has nice factorization properties, as in the three-point case.
+The factorizations on ``physical" poles (appearing in the gauge FFs) are similar to ordinary amplitudes, and the main concern here is about the new ``spurious''-type poles.
+Below we show that they indeed become physical propagators on which ${\cal G}_n$ has nice factorization properties, as in the three-point case.